ross-newman/vivoe-lite/README.md

 ![GVA Dataflow](images/GVA-DataFlow.PNG)

+Touch screen inputs and bezel key inputs are sent back to the HMI to update the overlays in the RTP stream.
+The display can be 'dumb' with HMI / Video processing being done on a seperate LRU.
+RTP streams being recieved by the display have the overlays already rendered in the video stream.

 ### HMI Controls

 To build the HMI clone the code and run cmake.
 Automated builds are handled by travis-ci.